amanfredi/standards-events/README.md

       The first line of the file should be the [Benevolent Dictator for Life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life).
 In the maintainers file, append "BDFL" to appropriate name.

-      See [the MAINTAINERS file for this repo](https://github.com/gilt/events-standards/blob/master/MAINTAINERS) for an example.
+      See [the MAINTAINERS file for this repo](https://github.com/gilt/standards-events/blob/master/MAINTAINERS) for an example.

   2. Create a team in github named "governance-protocol" with `write` access to the repository (all others having `read`-only access).

-  3. Create a "CONTRIBUTIONS.md" file in the rood of the repository that describes the policy by which contributions will be accepted.
+  3. Create a "CONTRIBUTIONS.md" file in the root of the repository that describes the policy by which contributions will be accepted.
 The standard Gilt policy is modeled after the docker hub project.
-Please feel free to link directly to the [standard CONTRIBUTIONS.md policy](https://github.com/gilt/events-standards/blob/master/CONTRIBUTIONS.md) for your project.
+Please feel free to link directly to the [standard CONTRIBUTIONS.md policy](https://github.com/gilt/standards/blob/master/CONTRIBUTIONS.md) for your project.

 ### GFC Avro